keyur-potdar/tv-time/README.md

 # tv-time
-Python script to automatically download new episodes of TV shows that you watch.
+Python script (simple GUI) to automatically download new episodes of TV shows that you watch.

 ### Usage
  - Install the latest version of  Python from [https://www.python.org/downloads/](https://www.python.org/downloads/)